- Campus Recreation Introduction & General Information

 9.3 University of Illinois Identity Standards

-Any student or club is prohibited from using the university seal or campus logos on letterheads, business cards or other identifying materials.
+Any student or club is prohibited from using the university logo on letterheads, business cards or other identifying materials.
 A club team may, however, use a university mark as part of its uniform, provided the item is not issued or made available for sale to anyone other than team members.
 Club teams are typically permitted to use the Block I on clothing as long as the team name is listed on the items according to policy.
 No clubs are permitted to use the Shield logo.
-Clubs should contact the Trademark and Licensing Office for approval of logo use PRIOR to ordering apparel.
+Clubs should refer to the Trademark and Licensing website for information regarding logo use and contact the Trademark and Licensing Office for approval PRIOR to ordering apparel.

 Club Team Use: